wangEtsu/expense-tracker/Notes.md

 It register a certain props so that when it's value changed, react re-evaluate the component and thus reflect the change

 ### States are spearated on a component basis
+I don't know what that means lol

+### You Can't Skip Component When Passing Props
+To pass props From App.js => NewExpense => ExpenseForm, or vice versa, you SHOULD NOT SKIP ANY ONE OF THE COMPONENT IN BETWEEN

+###